2016 Fall Conference

 Advocate for the health of all the people of Maine.

-Are you interested in Integrative/Functional Medicine in Maine?
+Are you interested in Integrative/Functional Medicine?

 The Integrative Wellness Council of Maine is a group of like-minded medical providers and holistic health practitioners who are joining together in an opportunity to network and create a platform for continued community support and education of the ways in which complementary and alternative therapies may help our patients, clients, and students lead healthy, well, and whole live.